Oh Carolina: Certifications

+Release history

 Dispute over authorship

 Following the success of Shaggy's version, John Folkes was involved in a legal dispute with Prince Buster over the authorship.
 As was common with Jamaican releases of the era, the song was credited on the label to the producer, in this case "C. Campbell" aka Prince Buster, and Buster claimed that he had written the song about a former girlfriend.
 Folkes' claim was upheld in the UK High Court in 1994.

 Other cover versions

 The Jamaican ska and reggae trombonist Rico Rodriguez recorded an instrumental version entitled "Carolina" as a B-side to his 1980 single, "Sea Cruise".

 In 1993, Vic Sotto, Francis Magalona, Richie D'Horsie and Michael V. covered a Tagalog parody version of the same song from the movie Ano Ba Yan?
 2.